GrKite/Learning/C++/C++/19const.md

   }
   ```

-- Function members that do not modify data should be declared const
+- Function members that do not modify data should be declared const, which means read-only

 - const member functions are safe for const objects

-这个const 意味着this 是const
+这个const 意味着 this 是const